thedatalass/CoffeeRust/README.md

 "new.csv"

 __Results__: Various visualization techniques were used to establish a quantitative framework for the relationship between coffee rust, production amounts and futures prices.
 As rust increases, production increases.
-The slope for Production is 0.222 and the normalized root mean square error is 0.012.
+The slope for Production is 10.02 and the normalized root mean square error is 0.012.
 If production increases, future prices increase.
-The slope for Futures is 0.049 and the normalized root mean square error is 0.301.
+The slope for Futures is -0.071 and the normalized root mean square error is 0.309.
 A polynomial regression shows the relationship between rust and futures being positive.
-The slope for Rust is 0.724 and the normalized root mean square error is 0.112.
+The slope for Temperature is -0.006 and the normalized root mean square error is 12.184.

 See More at http://thedatalass.com/morning-joe-viz-project.

+__Conference Submission__: Talk submission for PyCon 2019

 -------------------------------------